 For someone who has decided to invest an IRA in a transformative mutual fund, here are some suggestions on how to do it.
-Remember, I am not a professional financial advisor.
-This page gives standard, conventional suggestions, but talk to your financial advisor if you have one.
+Remember, this website does not give professional financial advice.
+In this section it gives standard, conventional suggestions, but talk to your financial advisor if you have one.

 Things You Can Affect